GEM TALK ON RUBIES - BIRTHSTONE FOR JULY

 When shopping for Rubies, the factors you must consider are:

 - COLOR – this is the most significant factor that affect the rubies’ value, with the Pigeon Blood color being the finest and most sought after.

-- CLARITY- it is natural for rubies to have inclusions; if you find a ruby with no inclusion or you can see thru the gem than it is most probably glass or synthetic.
+- CLARITY- it is natural for rubies to have inclusions; if you find a ruby with no inclusion or you can see thru the gem then it is most probably glass or synthetic.

 - BRILLIANCE – the clearer the stone the more expensive.
-If a ruby has lots of inclusions which affect the brilliance of the stone than the value will be reduced.
+If a ruby has lots of inclusions which affect the brilliance of the stone then the value will be reduced.

 - SIZE - The bigger the size the more expensive.
 It is very rare to find a good quality ruby over 1ct, so expect the price to rise significantly as the size increases.

 - SHAPE & CUT– the shape is your personal preference.
 The cut must be smooth and have an even finish with no chips or scratches.